Welcome to Norway

 Snowmobiling & Northern Lights

 Experience the great outdoors of northern Norway with a northern light excursion by snowmobile.
 Tonight, join in a northern light ‘hunt’ by snowmobile.
 You’ll be accompanied by an expert guide and driver as you ride along the frozen tundra of the arctic wilderness, passing by the Sandnes mountain plateau.
 If you’re interested, you may also take your chance to drive a snowmobile!
 Not only is it a great opportunity to sightsee and try skidoo, but make sure to keep an eye out for the dancing auroras that light up the sky!

 Overnight in Kirkenes.

 In the afternoon, it's time to check in to the one-and-only Snow Hotel.
-There you will enjoy a drink at the Snow Bar and feast on a 3-course meal by the fireplace at the Høyloftet Restaurant before preparing for an amazing night in your special suite made of snow and ice*!
+There you will enjoy a drink at the Snow Bar and feast on a 3-course meal by the fireplace at the Høyloftet Restaurant before preparing for an amazing night in your special suite made of snow and ice.

-Overnight in Snow Hotel
+Overnight in Kirkenes @ Snow Hotel.

 Spend the morning warming up in the Snow Hotel’s sauna.
 Visit the hotel‘s on-site friendly reindeers and meet some happy Huskies before travelling back to Kirkenes.
-However, if you are up for some optional activities, you can join tours including dog-sledding, snowmobiling and a king crab safari.

 After breakfast.
 The day is free until checkout time.
 The driver will pick you up and drop you to the airport for your onward flight.

-AED 16,290/- Per person, Prices are based on twin sharing.
+AED 16,290/- per person, prices are based on twin sharing.